CW (Content Warning): Kiss Kiss Bang Bang deals with child abuse which is discussed here

 “No!
 The definition of the word ‘idiot’!
 Which you are!”

 The abusers are punished at the end of the film, but notably, not by the people they abused.
-I think this is done so the women in the film aren’t responsible for a violent act, so men remain the only tarnished ones.
+This is done so the women in the film aren’t responsible for a violent act, and the men remain the only tarnished ones.
 Again, this is problematic, but I am not sure the film really knows how to talk about these issues.
 It is certainly sympathetic, but it mainly just shows the issues without trying to resolve any ongoing systemic problems.
-There is a part of me which appreciates this, as it doesn’t oversimplify or try to tidy everything up by the end of the film by suggesting that trauma continues beyond the events shown.
+There is a part of me which appreciates this, as it doesn’t oversimplify or try to tidy everything up by the end of the film, suggesting that trauma continues beyond the events and people shown.
 But then again, the film was created to explore a man’s perspective, and so it isn’t interested in solving these issues.
 It was created to satirize the action and noir genres, genres which are typically quite sexist.
-So, the fact that Kiss Kiss Bang Bang is foregrounding a discussion like this is noteworthy, even if they do so in the background of scenes or through Christmas.
-It takes this subject matter serious and genuinely wants to raise awareness about it.
+So, the fact that Kiss Kiss Bang Bang foregrounds a discussion like this is noteworthy, even if they do so in the background of scenes or through Christmas.
+It takes this subject matter serious, versus everything else it jokes about, and genuinely wants to raise awareness about it.
 Is it successful?
 Not really.
-Is it still a hilarious and poignant film?
+Does it feature many overly sexualized male gaze moments?
+Yes, uncomfortably so, but the film tries to criticize this gaze by using it, again not always successfully.
+Is it still a hilarious and somewhat poignant film?
 Absolutely.